 1.1.
-Delegates are required to attend the full course and be fully fit and well to actively participate.
-It is not acceptable to arrive late or leave early.
-It is expected that the Line Manager will support the delegate in ensuring full attendance.
-In incidences where full attendance has not occurred, a charge will be incurred.
+Delegates are required to attend the full course and to actively participate.
+It is expected that the delegates Line Manager will support the delegate in ensuring full attendance.
+If the course is not attended in full, a cost will be charged to the delegates employer.

 1.2.
-Delegates who are more than 30 minutes late may not be admitted into the training which will incur a cost for non-attendance.
-HCPA will report any instances of this to the delegate’s line manager.
-Delegates will be required to sign an attendance sheet on arrival for each of the days the course is run.
+It is not acceptable to arrive late or leave early.
+Delegates who are more than 30 minutes late may not be admitted into the training and will incur a cost for non-attendance.
+HCPA will report any instances of lateness to the delegate’s Line Manager.
+Delegates will be required to sign an attendance sheet on arrival for each day of the course.

 1.4.
 It is the delegate’s responsibility to make sure they have signed in on the course register when they arrive.
-If the delegate’s signature is not on the register, HCPA is entitled to charge the employer with a non-attendance fee.
+If the delegate’s signature is not on the register HCPA is entitled to charge the employer with a non-attendance fee.

-2.2 The Line manager can cancel by filling in this form: https://traininghcpa.wufoo.com/forms/z18vkzk10avo7rd/
+2.2.
+The Line Manager can cancel by filling in this form: https://traininghcpa.wufoo.com/forms/z18vkzk10avo7rd/

-2.4 If the booked delegate cannot attend, a substitute delegate can be named as late as the day before the course.
+2.4.
+If the booked delegate cannot attend, a substitute delegate can be named as late as the day before the course.
 HCPA must be informed about this by emailing email@example.com.

-3. COSTS FOR NON-ATTENDANCE / LATE CANCELLATION
+3. COSTS FOR NON-ATTENDANCE OR LATE CANCELLATION

-Non-attendance and cancellation of places without adequate notice will be charged back to the employer as follows:
+Non-attendance and cancellation of places without adequate notice will be charged back to the delegate’s employer as follows: